Last updated: January 2026

 4. Walk

 Hear us out—while walking may sound like an obvious travel option, it can be a sensible idea depending on where you’re going and what time.
-In peak times when Tube stations are busiest and the lines for the bus are long, we recommend loading up Google Maps and checking the walking time estimate.
+In peak times when Tube stations are busiest, and the lines for the bus are long, we recommend loading up Google Maps and checking the walking time estimate.

-Not only will walking also save you money, but it’ll give you a chance to take in London’s many sights!
+Not only will walking save you money, but it’ll also give you a chance to take in London’s many sights!

 5. Santander Cycles

 From just £1.65* you can cycle round the city on a Santander bike!
-Getting started is easy, all you have to do is use the Santander Cycles app or take a bank card to any docking station and you can get going.
+Getting started is easy; all you have to do is use the Santander Cycles app or take a bank card to any docking station, and you can get going.

 *£1.65 gets you a single ride on a manual bicycle for up to 30 minutes.